History of Baltimore City

 these companies were volunteer organizations, yet received from the first good deal of money from the city, from the insurance companies, and from private subscriptions.

-the first attempt to light the streets was in 1784, at the same time with the first attempts at paving.
-Then an act of assembly was passed providing for a “night watch”, who were to serve as lamp lighters and constables also.
+The first attempt to light the streets was in 1784, at the same time with the first attempts at paving.
+Then an act of assembly was passed providing for a “Nightwatch”, who were to serve as lamp-lighters and constables.
 The few lamps were filled with oil and burned with a feeble flame.
 This system continued until 1816 when a contract was made with the gas light company of Baltimore to light the city.
-Rembrandt Peel had got the refusal of cobblers process for making carbonated hydrogen gas; he lighted his museum one holiday Street with it, and it succeeded so well that a company was formed (Peel got 100 shares for his part – a very pretty fortune if he held them) and the city -induced to use gas, the pipes were laid down and the city lighted first in 1820
+Rembrandt Peel had got the refusal of cobblers process for making carbonated hydrogen gas; he lit his museum on Holiday Street with it, and it succeeded so well that a company was formed (Peel got 100 shares for his part – a very pretty fortune if he held them) and the city-induced to use gas, the pipes were laid down and the city was first lit with gas in 1820)

 Constables the old County officers, at first did all the policing.
 Then came the establishment of the Night Watch, as has been seen.
 These watchmen were made constables also, and the commissioners of the watch were created magistrates of the county.
 When the city was first incorporated the old County system was left almost intact.
 It is not known how many of these officers there were since the mayor could appoint and remove at his discretion, nor what pay they received.
 In 1826, under the Mayoralty of John Montgomery, when all the old ordinance nearly were codified and reenacted, we find that there were two captains and four lieutenants for each of the three watch-house districts, all under command of the Mayor, and a justice of the peace was annually appointed to each watch-house to receive the reports of the night-watch - And to learn more about our Baltimore police simply visit the rest of this site...